levackt/cosmwasm-examples/voting/Developing.md

 reproducible build process, so third parties can verify that the uploaded Wasm code did indeed come from the claimed rust code.

-To solve both these issues, we have produced `cosmwasm-opt`, a docker image to produce an extremely small build output in a consistent manner.
+To solve both these issues, we have produced `rust-optimizer`, a docker image to produce an extremely small build output in a consistent manner.
 The suggest way to run it is this: